mrajani/learnvagrant/README.md

-Learning Vagrant by way of Chef Server and Puppet Master Deployment
+Automate VM deployment wth Vagrant

-All Shell Scripts are in ./shared folder, which is mounted on the VM.
+Most Shell Scripts are in ./shared folder, which is mounted on the VM.

-All Chef setup are for CentOS v6.5

-chefserver.sh installs the open source chef server

-chefclient.sh installs chef client and creates an user 'vagrant' in chef.

-chefnodes - installs a plain node to manage from chef server

-See notes.
+Also some scripts hosted on gist.github.com

+vagrant.yml has configurations for the VMs

+Vagrantfile reads in vagrant.yml and starts up the VM